MicrosoftDocs/azure-docs/articles/data-factory/tutorial-incremental-copy-change-tracking-feature-portal.md

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]

 In a data integration solution, incrementally loading data after initial data loads is a widely used scenario.
-In some cases, the changed data within a period in your source data store can be easily sliced (for example, `LastModifyTime`, `CreationTime`).
-But then there's no explicit way to identify the delta data from last time that you processed the data.
+The changed data within a period in your source data store can be easily sliced (for example, `LastModifyTime`, `CreationTime`).
+But in some cases, there's no explicit way to identify the delta data from the last time that you processed the data.
 You can use the change tracking technology supported by data stores such as Azure SQL Database and SQL Server to identify the delta data.

-This tutorial describes how to use Azure Data Factory with SQL change tracking to incrementally load delta data from Azure SQL Database into Azure Blob Storage.
-For more concrete information about SQL change tracking, see [Change tracking in SQL Server](/sql/relational-databases/track-changes/about-change-tracking-sql-server).
+This tutorial describes how to use Azure Data Factory with change tracking to incrementally load delta data from Azure SQL Database into Azure Blob Storage.
+For more information about change tracking, see [Change tracking in SQL Server](/sql/relational-databases/track-changes/about-change-tracking-sql-server).

 You perform the following steps in this tutorial: